 (C12.3) Do you engage in activities that could either directly or indirectly influence public policy on climate-related issues through any of the following?
-Direct engagement with policy makers

-Trade associations
+Direct engagement with policy makers Trade associations Funding research organizations

 (C12.3a) On what issues have you been engaging directly with policy makers?